covid-19-impact-lab/liss-questionnaires/docs/source/wave-1/wave1_questions_english_topics.rst

 .. _wave1_questions_english_topics:

-Overview of Questions Wave 1 (English) grouped by Topic
+Overview of Questions Wave 1 (English) Grouped by Topic
 =======================================================
+This page contains the questions grouped by topic.
+When clicking into a question, please note that internally the questions are ordered according to their appearance in the questionnaire.
+Clicking on the next or previous question will thus not preseve the grouping by topic.

 Behavior